jonah-saltzman/cs50x-course/README.md

 # cs50x-course

-A selection of programs I wrote for cs50x online course that I found most interesting/fun.
+A selection of programs I wrote for cs50x online course that I found most interesting/fun to write.

 tideman.c is my code for the 'feeling more comfortable' week 3 problem set 'tideman', for which I wrote a c program to hold an election, given some number of candidates and voters,